kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ## Summary

-This KEP proposes a feature to protect Secrets/ConfigMaps while it is in use.
+This KEP proposes a feature to protect Secrets/ConfigMaps while they are in use.
 Currently, users can delete a secret that is being used by other resources, like Pods, PVs, and VolumeSnapshots.
-This may have negative impact on the resouces using the secret and it may result in data loss.
+This may have negative impact on the resources using the secret and it may result in data loss.

-For example, one of the worst case scenarios is deletion of a Node Stage Secret for CSI volumes while it is still in-use.
+For example, one of the worst case scenarios is deletion of a controller-publish Secret or a provisioner Secret for CSI volumes while it is still in-use.
-If it happens, a CSI driver for the volume can't unstage the volume due to the lack of the Secret, as a result, the volume can't be detached from the node and the volume can't even be deleted.
+If it happens, a CSI driver for the volume can't controller-unpublish or delete the volume due to the lack of the Secret, as a result, the volume remains published on the controller or the volume can't be deleted.
 This issue will easily happen if a PVC for the volume and a Secret for the volume exist in the same namespace, and a user requests to delete the namespace, which starts deletion of all the resources in the namespace.
 When the Secret is deleted before the PVC is deleted, this issue happens.
+In addition, even if Secrets exist in a separate namespace, an admin or a user of the namespace may still mistakenly delete the Secrets.

-Also, ConfigMaps can be deleted while it is in use, which may lead to an unexpected behavior in applications.
+Also, ConfigMaps can be deleted while they are in use, which may lead to an unexpected behavior in applications.

 Similar features for protecting PV and PVC already exist as [pv-protection](https://github.com/kubernetes/enhancements/issues/499) and [pvc-protection](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/postpone-pvc-deletion-if-used-in-a-pod.md).